-- Evaluation methods include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data; - The evaluation plan sufficiently incorporates all the state (i.e., as provided in RFP section Program Objectives) and local objectives, indicators and measures
+- Evaluation methods include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data.
+The evaluation plan sufficiently incorporates all the state (i.e., as provided in the Program Objectives section) and local objectives, indicators, and measures. - The program evaluation process includes procedures for reviewing and analyzing results and making recommendations for program improvement. - The program evaluation process includes sufficient controls to ensure that the evaluation is administered as proposed.